richpaulcol/Transient-Monte-Carlo/README.md

 Further info can be obtained by contacting Dr Richard Collins r.p.collins@sheffield.ac.uk

 Department of Civil and Structural Engineering, University of Sheffield, UK

+Almost certainly broken at the moment, needs updating to Python3 and restructuring